 No fee may be charged for registering an existing well.
 The well shall be registered under its existing State well number.
 If the well does not have a State well number, the District shall issue a temporary well number pending assignment of a State well number.
 The District shall also determine whether the well is currently operational, abandoned, plugged, or capped.
 If the District determines that no Operating Permit is required, no further approval is required of existing wells, except as may be required by Rule 3.5.C or 3.5.D regarding changes in ownership or well conditions.
 Subsequent changes in the annual amount of withdrawal, rate of withdrawal, or purpose of use of water from a registered well may result in the well-being reclassified as non-exempt, which would require the well owner to apply for an Operating Permit.
-The owner of an existing registered well that proposes to change the annual amount of withdrawal, rate of water from a registered well shall seek authorization from the District prior to making such changes.
+The owner of an existing registered well that proposes to change the annual amount of withdrawal, rate of withdrawal, or purpose of use of water from the District from the District prior to making such changes.